Splunk Security

 **Data Integration and Automated Response

 So, you need to design security around data and build an approach to detect and respond to those risks.
 This requires a platform that can not collect the data but gain valuable insights.
-Of course, many platforms can collect data, but turning this data into valuable insights for security is an entirely different challenge.
+Of course, many platforms can collect data, but turning this data into useful insights for security is an entirely different challenge.

 Therefore, data integration and an automated response will play a more significant role in security.
 This is where Splunk Enterprise Security ( Splunk ES), Splunk SIEM, and Splunk SOAR products can assist.